Bitcoin Fund makes Nasdaq Dubai debut in first for Middle East

-DUBAI, June 23 (Reuters) - The Bitcoin Fund (QBTCu.TO) debuted on Nasdaq Dubai on Wednesday, becoming the Middle East's first listed cryptocurrency fund.
+DUBAI (Reuters) - The Bitcoin Fund debuted on Nasdaq Dubai on Wednesday, becoming the Middle East’s first listed cryptocurrency fund.

 “With the listing of the Bitcoin Fund, it’s going to give people access in the region to this fund on the Dubai exchange in the hours that the Dubai exchange trades at,” Frederick Pye, founder and CEO of 3iQ, told Reuters.